pyamsoft/poke-monitor/README.md

 connected monitors found by xrandr and "pokes" them by calling `--auto` to see if a monitor will "wake up" after the system is resumed.

-This is particularly on a system connected over SSH without an exported xorg environment, as `poke-monitor` will first attempt to locate the active Xauthority file on the system (searching standard locations).
+This is particularly useful on a system connected over SSH without an exported xorg environment, as `poke-monitor` will first attempt to locate the active Xauthority file on the system (searching standard locations).